K-theory of admissible Zariski-Riemann spaces: Introduction

 \vquad \textbf{Notation.} A scheme is said to be \df{divisorial} iff it admits an ample family of line bundles \cite[2.1.1]{tt90}; such schemes are quasi-compact and quasi-separated.

-\vquad \textbf{Acknowledgements.} The author thanks Andrew Kresch for providing a fruitful research environment at the University of Zurich where (most of) this paper was written as well as Georg Tamme, Matthew Morrow, and Moritz Kerz for helpful conversations.
+\vquad \textbf{Acknowledgements.} I thank Andrew Kresch for providing a fruitful research environment at the University of Zurich where most of this paper was written as well as Georg Tamme, Matthew Morrow, and Moritz Kerz for helpful conversations.
+Furthermore, I want to thank Marco Schlichting for pointing out the reference to Hiranouchi-Mochizuki in the proof of Theorem~\ref{ZR_K-theory_support_g-theory--thm}, Quentin Guignard for pointing out a mistake in a previous version as well as Elden Elmanto and Katharina Hübner for some helpful remarks.
+Last, but not least, I thank the referee for their very detailled reports which pointed out some gaps in my proofs and led to a much improved presentation.